-In the third quarter of 2015, as previously announced, Etrion completed construction of its 87%-owned 9.3 MW Mito solar project in the Ibaraki Prefecture of Japan.
-All five sites of the Mito cluster have been operational since August, producing a total of approximately 2.6 million kWh of electricity during the third quarter of 2015.
-Under the Japanese FiT program, the Mito project has a 20-year PPA with Tokyo Electric Power Company ("TEPCO") whereby the project receives ¥40 per kWh of electricity produced.
+During 2015, Etrion's 87%-owned 9.3 MW Mito solar project in the Ibaraki Prefecture of Japan produced a total of approximately 5.5 million kWh of electricity, well above expectations.
+All five sites of the Mito cluster have been operational since August 2015.
+Under the Japanese FiT program, the Mito project has a 20-year PPA with Tokyo Electric Power Company ("TEPCO") whereby the project receives ¥40 per kWh (currently equivalent to approximately US\$0.34 per KWh) of electricity produced.

 Etrion's 87%-owned 24.7 MW Shizukuishi solar project is under construction on one site in the Iwate Prefecture of Japan.
 The Shizukuishi project is fully funded, on schedule and is expected to be operational by the third quarter of 2016.
 The Shizukuishi project has a 20-year PPA with the Tohoku Electric Power utility at ¥40 per kWh.
+Project construction is proceeding on budget.